MiroslawDebiec/Selenium_CarRegistration_Scrapper/README.md

 # GitHub_Repo
-C# Console Application for checking UK car registration.
-Selenium / Phantom.JS - Headless webscrapper.
+C# Console Application for checking UK car registration.<br> Selenium / Phantom.JS - Headless webscrapper.<br>
 For training purposes only, no comercial use allowed.